 Map features are items that we have detected in images and placed in a 3D space.
 Using computer vision, we recognize objects within images and reconstruct the 3D scene structure to position these objects on the map as map features.

 Once your imagery has been uploaded to Mapillary, you'll be able to extract data from the images.
 You can preview map features on the Mapillary web under the Map data menu at the top, same where you'll find image detections.

 - solid lane marking

 - road shoulder

-When retrieving map objects, you will get the type of the map object and its GPS position (latitude and longitude) in a standard geospatial format (e.g., shapefile, geojson).
+When retrieving map features, you will get the type of the map feature and its GPS position (latitude and longitude) in a standard geospatial format (e.g., shapefile, geojson).

-- The accuracy of the location of the map object will be influenced by the accuracy of the location of the images.
+- The accuracy of the location of the map feature will be influenced by the accuracy of the location of the images.
 This is contingent on the GPS accuracy of your phone, camera, or GPS device.
 If high-accuracy positioning is a requirement, you might consider professional devices with enterprise-grade GPS capabilities.